Michael Goodfellow

-Michael Goodfellow OBE (born 8 January 1941) is a British professor in microbial systematics, specialising in Actinomycetota taxonomy.
+Michael Goodfellow MBE (8 January 1941 – 8 March 2024) was a British professor in microbial systematics, specialising in Actinomycetota taxonomy.
 He earlier served as head of the School of Biology in University of Newcastle upon Tyne.
-He is also the chair of the Bergey's Manual Trust.
+He was also the chair of the Bergey's Manual Trust.
+Goodfellow died on 8 March 2024, at the age of 83.

-Education
+Early life and education

-Goodfellow was born in Ecclefechan, Scotland and went to school at Carlisle Grammar School.
+Goodfellow was born in Ecclefechan, Scotland to mother Mary (née Wilson), who died when he was 3, and father Edwin Goodfellow.
+He grew up in Carlisle, Cumbria.

+Goodfellow attended Carlisle Grammar School.
 He did both his undergraduate and postgraduate degrees at the University of Liverpool, graduating with PhD in 1966.
 He took a postdoctoral fellowship at Penn State, then as an MRC Junior Research Fellow at the University of Leicester.
-In 1969 he joined the then newly established University of Newcastle, where he currently serves as head of the School of Biology.
+In 1969 he joined the then newly established University of Newcastle, where he later served as head of the School of Biology.

 Goodfellow in Newcastle University

 In Newcastle he established and developed courses in microbial systematics and biotechnology and managed the Microbial Resource Laboratory (MRC) for over 30 years.
 The MRC has and remains focussed on the development and application of state-of-the-art procedures designed to advance the systematics, ecology and commercialisation of actinobacteria.